FM Underlines Significance Of All Inclusive Intra-Afghan Dialogue - UrduPoint

 To a question, Qureshi said that India used its presence in Afghanistan to conduct subversive activities inside Pakistan, adding it bothered Pakistan if Afghan soil was used against it by India.

-The foreign minister further regretted that under Prime Minister Imran Khan, their peaceful gestures were not were not reciprocated by New Delhi.
+The foreign minister further regretted that under Prime Minister Imran Khan, their peaceful gestures were not reciprocated by New Delhi.

 The minister also emphatically rejected reports about Pakistan's willingness to allow US bases to operate on its soil after American forces leave Afghanistan.